hos4dbrandon/PictureADayAligner/README.md

 Aligns face pictures using OpenCV

-Need to install OpenCV and cv2 in order for program to work.
+Need to install OpenCV, cv2 and dlib in order for program to work.

 Put images to be aligned in a folder